openAccess/CDX-Writer/README.md

 ## Installation

-Unfortunately, this script is not propery packaged and cannot be installed via pip.
+Unfortunately, this script is not properly packaged and cannot be installed via pip.
 See the [.travis.yml](https://github.com/rajbot/CDX-Writer/blob/master/.travis.yml) file for hints on how to get it running.

+## Docker (optional)

+Use the Dockerfile provided to build a Docker image and run the indexer in a Docker container

 ## Differences between cdx_writer.py and archive-access cdx files
 The CDX files produced by the [archive-access](http://sourceforge.net/projects/archive-access/)